Enhance Global Collaboration and Connectivity via E-Sports Competition: Perfect World CEO

 As a leading e-sports enterprise in China, Perfect World serves as the exclusive operator of DOTA 2 and CS:GO in the Chinese mainland.
 The company primarily focuses on product development, operations, and professional event organization.
 Since 2015, Perfect World has successfully hosted three DOTA2 Asia Championships and, in 2019, assisted in organizing TI9 in Shanghai.

-"In light of DOTA 2's inclusion in the Asian Games, Perfect World has established a dedicated team to fully support and collaborate with the preparatory work of the Hangzhou Asian Games Organising Committee (HAGOC) and the General Administration of Sport of China", said Dr. Xiao.
+"In light of DOTA 2's inclusion in the Asian Games, Perfect World has established a dedicated team to fully support the DOTA 2 project of the Asian Games," said Dr. Xiao.
 He further stated that the company is committed to ensuring the smooth execution of e-sports events during the Asian Games and maximizing the allure of e-sports.

 Dr. Xiao outlined three major trends for the future development of the e-sports industry, taking advantage of the opportunity presented by the Asian Games: standardization in competitions, industrialization in sports, and market popularization.